PixiEditor/PixiBot/README.md

 #### Linux

-Open a terminal in your Bot's directory

-Run the command `.\PixiBot` (you can also append & to the end to run the bot in the background)
+Just run the `PixiBot` executable file

+If you can't run, you might have to mark the file as executable by opening a terminal in the bots directory and running `sudo chmod +x ./PixiBot`

+You can also follow this tutorial to set up PixiBot with systemd to make managing easier [here](https://github.com/PixiEditor/PixiBot/wiki/Systemd)